kk289/ML-Support_Vector_Machines-MATLAB/README.md

 ![dataset1](Figure/example1db.jpg)
 - Figure: SVM decision boundary with C = 1 (Dataset 1)

+When C = 1, we find that the SVM puts the decision boundary in the gap between the two datasets and misclassifies the data point on the far left.

 ![dataset1](Figure/example2db.jpg)
 - Figure: SVM decision boundary with C = 100 (Dataset 1)

+When C = 100, we find that the SVM now classifies every single example correctly, but has a decision boundary that does not appear to be a natural fit for the data.

 ## Course Links